vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    </tabpanel>
    </tabs>

 1. Get information about [Persistent Volumes (PVs) and Persistent Volume Claims (PVCs)](../../k8s-reference/pvs-and-pvcs).
-They are used to store the collected metrics, as well as other data necessary for the addon to work.
+They are used to store the collected metrics, as well as other data necessary for the add-on to work.

    ```bash
    kubectl -n $NAMESPACE get pvc